multilogin-marketing/multilogin-pricing/README.md

 # Multilogin Pricing 2026: USD Switch, Plans & Features Explained

 **Multilogin pricing** got simpler in May 2026: every plan now has a fixed USD price, so what you see is what you pay — no more EUR-to-dollar conversions or surprise cost shifts when exchange rates move.

-This guide covers every tier, from the **$2 three-day Trial** to Business 10000, including browser profiles, Android cloud phones, proxy traffic, mobile minutes, and API access
+This guide covers every tier, from the **$2 three-day Trial** to **Business 10000**, including browser profiles, Android cloud phones, proxy traffic, mobile minutes, and API access

 > 👉 [View official Multilogin pricing page](https://multilogin.com/pricing/)